viamrobotics/docs/docs/product-overviews/SDK-as-client.md

 This reads a single image from a [camera](https://docs.viam.com/components/camera/) called "camera0" on the robot.

-Assumption: A camera called "camera0" is configured on your robot on the Viam app.
+Assumption: A camera called "camera0" is configured as a component of your robot.

 {{< tabs >}}
 {{% tab name="Python" %}}